GModal/ChaffVerb/README.md

 ### The hvcc 'namefix' version (the release builds)

 The release versions of ChaffVerb were built with a somewhat 'hacked' version of hvcc that allows inserting non-alphanumberic characters via codes in the Pd patch (characters which PureData itself wouldn't allow in send/receive arguments...well, some, at least.
-A dash character should be allowed, but it's not), and converts them for use in the hvcc-generated plugin interfaces.
+A dash character *should* be allowed in hvcc, but seems it's not), and converts them for use in the hvcc-generated plugin interfaces.

 This includes characters such as colon, dash, parenthesis, etc. Only four codes are currently supported, but it's simple to add more.

 The source does NOT default to the 'namefix' version, however.
-It's a more complicated build process.
+Patching hvcc creates a more complicated build process.

 [Read the 'namefix' build instructions](hvcc_namefix.md)